 Why is the government not interested in doing a probe on the issue of Migration of Kashmiri Pandits?
 Why is it scared of even probing that?
 We believe that there should be a very comprehensive probe of the killings of Kashmiri Pandits and also on the issue of their migration.The truth should come out.

 What we have seen on the ground in 1990 and what we have documented is that there are very complex, multiple reasons for the migration of Kashmiri Pandits.
-There is not just one reason that Kashmiri Pandits all of a sudden decided to leave or someone asked them to get out.
+There is not just one reason that they suddenly decided to leave or someone asked them to.